WhaleConnect/whaleconnect/docs/testing.md

 Multiple instances of the script may be run simultaneously so e.g., both a TCP server and UDP server can be available during testing.

 The server may also be called with the following switches (mutually exclusive):

-- `-i` for interactive mode (it will accept data from the standard input to send to clients)
+- `-i` for interactive mode (accept data from the standard input to send to clients)
-- `-e` for echo mode (it will send back all data that it receives from the client)
+- `-e` for echo mode (send back all data that it receives from the client)

 ## Server Device